-Whether you’re just starting out in the terrain park, or you’re seasoned at hitting jumps and sliding rails– our five terrain parks have something for everyone.
-Start out in the Magic Park in our beginner terrain area near the Base Lodge and work your way up to The Armory Park on Chair 3.
-The Chair 3 area is basecamp for park riding– you can lap the chair all day, hitting different features in three parks.
-Care to race your buddies through a snowboard cross/ skiercross course?
-Head to Chair 7’s Goat Haunt Course.
+Whether you’re just starting out in the terrain park, or you’re seasoned at hitting jumps and sliding rails– our terrain parks have something for everyone.
+Start out with the beginner features in Minnow Park and work your way up from there.
+The Chair 3 area is basecamp for park riding– you can lap the chair all day, hitting different features in any of the parks from beginner to advanced.
+Looking for a boardercross / skiercross course?
+Head to Chair 7’s Goat Haunt Course and race your buddies.
 Terrain Park opening dates are weather dependent and vary from year to year.
-Please keep an eye on Whitefish Mountain Resort’s Facebook page for regular park updates.
+Follow us on social media for regular park updates!

 The Depot Park offers smaller jumps and jibs and excellent learning terrain.
 The park features a series of jumps, rails and boxes that focus on getting you ready for our larger Central Avenue Park.

-Central Avenue Park – Medium – Chair 3
+Central Avenue Park & Railyard – Chair 3

 This is our bread and butter park.
 Expect 3-5 jumps and a rail line focusing on medium-sized park features, multiple take-offs and a packed rail garden full of creative features will keep you shredding through the day.

-Our ski/snowboard cross course features banked turns, small jumps, rollers and other terrain features.
+Our skier/boardercross course features banked turns, small jumps, rollers and other terrain features.
 We start construction here in December, and the course continues to grow until mid-March, when The Nate Chute takes place.
 Always remember to obey the skier code and inspect the course before giving her a go.